 Answers to Common Questions

 Discussing our personal lives can be difficult at times, especially when we are really struggling through a rough patch.
-The benefit of talking to a therapist is that the personal relationship bias is not present.
+The benefit of talking to a therapist is that the personal relationship biases and judgments are not present.
 In therapy we will have a working relationship, which offers a more objective and “outside” perspective.
-By offering insights through a therapeutic lens, I help you navigate through areas you feel stuck in by introducing neutral support you may not be able to get from those who are close to you.
+By offering insights through a therapeutic lens, I can help you navigate through areas you feel stuck in by introducing neutral support you may not be able to get from those who are close to you.

 If I’m in therapy, does that mean I can’t handle my own issues?

 Not at all.
 Coming to therapy does not mean you cannot handle life’s problems.
 On the contrary, it shows incredible strength and self-awareness to recognize there’s an issue that’s not getting better (and possibly getting worse), and that you may benefit from discussing it with someone who is trained in that particular area.
 By showing up to therapy, you are making the decision to take action in resolving an issue rather than remaining in discomfort or distress.